Create a project and add content

 Image: Project Items tab in navigation pane

-If the items in a project were scheduled for publishing and you add new items to the project, the new content is not scheduled for publishing automatically.
-You must specifically set the new content to scheduled time of publishing if you want it to be published at the same time as the other items in the project.
+If the items in a project were scheduled for publishing and you add items to the project, the content is not scheduled for publishing automatically.
+You must set the content to the scheduled time of publishing if you want it to be published at the same time as the other items in the project.

 If you need to edit content that is scheduled, select Remove Scheduling and Edit, edit the content and reschedule.